davidokenwa/Landscape_of_World-s_Unicorns_2022/README.md

 ### **3. Data exploration**

-Here, I dug intothe data to find patterns and infomation for myself.
+Here, I dug into the data to find patterns and infomation for myself.
 Not all the patterns observed during exploration were visualized.

 ### **4. Sketching**

-Here, I sketched the dashboard's outline on an A4.
+Here, I sketched the dashboard's outline on an A4 sheet.
 I did this after exploration and after getting inspiration from other vizzes.
-It is a good practise to have a sketch before starting the building of the dashboard.
+It is a good practise to have a sketch before starting the dashboard.

 | ![viz sketch](https://github.com/davidokenwa/Landscape_of_World-s_Unicorns_2022/blob/main/viz%20sketch_5.jpg) |
 | :--------: |